smallvi/yoyoPopup/README.md

 # Yoyo Popup

-## Author
-- Yeo
-- smallvi@gmail.com

 ## Introduction

-This plugin provides a customizable alert popup without any dependencies.
+Yoyo Popup is a customizable alert popup plugin that works without any dependencies.
+It's designed to be easy to use and highly customizable, allowing you to create stylish and functional alert popups for your website or application.

 ## Screenshot